isaias0cardoso/nicegame/README.md

 2. Press the button to generate the random files.
 3. Try to get 4 identical images!

-## Using Dart Math Library

-This app utilizes the `dart:math` library for generating random numbers.

 ## Contribution

 Contributions are welcome!
 If you want to contribute to Nice Game, follow these steps: